kodecocodes/i9t/swift-2/swift-2.markdown

 ## Control Flow

 Control flow in any programming language is a fundamental concept, if you're not familiar with the term, just know that `if/else` is a control flow.
 Any construct or keyword that can cause the execution of your program at runtime to take a different path can be considered "control flow".
 With Swift 2.0 Apple has added to the control flow features and made some minor changes to existing ones.
-In this section you will read about two new control flow features, the chapter's Playground has all of the code used for this on the "Control Flow" page.
+In this section you will read about two new control flow features, the chapter's Playground has all of the code used for this on the **Control Flow** page.

 ### `repeat`